disjukr/pypy-tutorial-ko/tutorial.rst

 constant for the execution of a particular instruction, and what's not.
 These are called "green" and "red" variables, respectively.

+Refer back to `<example2.py>`_ for the following.

 In our main loop, there are four variables used: pc, program, bracket_map, and tape.
 Of those, pc, program, and bracket_map are all green variables.
-They *define* the execution of a particular instruction: if the JIT routines see the same combination of green variables as before, it knows it's skipped back and must be executing a loop.
+They *define* the execution of a particular instruction.
+If the JIT routines see the same combination of green variables as before, it knows it's skipped back and must be executing a loop.
 The variable "tape" is our red variable, it's what's being manipulated by the execution.